eybbus/PizzeriaUnoJS/README.md

 * - [ ] (2.5%) Constants should be used to identify each action processed by the reducers
 * - [ ] (5%) State which many components use should be stored in a Redux store by using actions and reducers

+## Resources
+All packages are available
+## Submission
+A single archive (*.zip, *.rar) containing all your code. **node_modules/** should be exluded.
+## Other
+A **server** is provided and can be downloaded in the **Assignment** section in Canvas.
+This server should provide you with all the functionality you need, but if you want to change it, feel free.
+If you change the server code, include the new server code with your submission and update the README.md accordingl